kwankiu/MicroTuya/README.md

 # MicroTuya
-Controlling Tuya based smart devices using MicroPython
+Controlling Tuya smart devices using MicroPython locally over LAN

 # Status
 - Currently only support ESP32 (Please report to me if you found it working on another device, so that i can add it here)
 - Tested to work with ESP32-C3
-- Tested to be able to control Smart Plug and Smart Power Strip from Globe (Should works on any Tuya based devices)
+- Tested to be able to control Smart Plug and Smart Power Strip from Globe (Should works on other Tuya devices that use WiFi)

 # Usage